 info by Martyn Fretwell courtesy of the John Baylis Collection.

-link.
+Info at this link.
 Photo courtesy of the John Baylis Collection by Martyn

 Located in Leamore Lane, Walsall.1.5 miles NW of Walsall

 centre.
 Leamore Brick Co., Green Lane, Birchills, Walsall, a

 6.5 acres brickworks site adjacent to Wyrley & Essington

 Canal.
 Photo and info by Ray Martin.

 Found in Derby by Frank Lawson

 Co.Durham.
 Seggar from Leasingthorne Colliery was used for